TheReconPilot/rl-notes/docs/exploration.md

 However, it could happen that the Prior does not work at all in the given situation.
 Without proper domain knowledge, Bayesian UCB may not perform as well.
 For example, we choose a unimodal prior when in reality the distribution looks like bimodal.

 ## Comparing Regret

+Regret compared on three strategies, on a Bernoulli Bandit.

 ![](https://i.imgur.com/J8pcuvk.png)